Ridgmont railway station: General information

 Ridgmont is in sight of Junction 13 of the M1 motorway and the station is adjacent to a number of distribution centres.

 It was at Ridgmont that a new Marston Vale signalling control centre was built as part of the Bedford — Bletchley route modernisation in 2004.
 This centre replaced all the signal boxes and block posts (some contained within station buildings including Ridgmont) on the route.

 Services

-An hourly service operates in each direction, Mondays to Saturdays.
+All services at Ridgmont are operated by London Northwestern Railway.